 The entire process for making Roasted Tomato Sauce is pretty straightforward, but it does help to have a couple of tools.
 The first thing you absolutely need is a sheet pan with rimmed edges.
-I have several of these large sheet pans from Nordic Ware and use them year round for roasted vegetables, sheet pan chicken dinners, and even brownies.

 The important thing with the sheet pan you use is that it absolutely MUST have rimmed edges.
 If you use a flat edge pan, tomato juice will run out all over your oven while the tomatoes roast.
 This is not a great situation and should be avoided. 😁

 The second tool that's super useful to have is a food mill.
 It's not 100% necessary to have a food mill (see the note at the bottom of the recipe for making roasted tomato sauce without a food mill), it just makes the process easier.

 Also - bonus! - if you can make delicious no-peel apple butter with your food mill when tomatoes are no longer in season ☹️ but apples are 😊.

 What Kind of Tomatoes are Best for Roasted Tomato Sauce?

 As long as you're starting with fresh, flavorful, ripe tomatoes, you're golden.
 I've made roasted tomato sauce with all different kind of tomatoes, even grape tomatoes and heirloom tomatoes from a friend's garden.